Sir John Knight

 For a short while he served aboard the Lizard 28, Captain Edmund Dod, which frigate patrolled the North Sea in search of the American privateer captain John Paul Jones, before in 1780 he was appointed to the Barfleur 90, Captain John Inglefield, the flagship of Rear-Admiral Sir Samuel Hood in the Leeward Islands.
 Knight soon rose to the position of first lieutenant and he commanded the vessel as flag-captain to Hood at the Battle of Fort Royal on 29 April 1781 whilst Inglefield was detained at St. Eustatius, and fought at the Battle of Chesapeake Bay on 5 September.
 On 21 September 1781 he was posted into the Shrewsbury 74 in succession to Captain Mark Robinson who had lost a leg in the latter battle.

-In January 1782, after commanding the Shrewsbury at the Battle of St. Kitts on 25-26 January, he became flag captain to Hood aboard the Barfleur 98, serving in this post at the Battle of the Saintes on 12 April 1782.
+In January 1782, after commanding the Shrewsbury at the Battle of St. Kitts on 25-26 January, he became flag captain to Hood aboard the Barfleur 98, serving in this post at the Battle of the Saintes on 12 April 1782, where the fire of his ship brought about the eventual surrender of the French flagship Ville de Paris 110.
 The Barfleur sailed for North America with Admiral Hugh Pigot’s fleet in July before returning to the West Indies in the autumn, and then she came home to England from Jamaica at the peace to pay off in April 1783.
 During this latter period Knight devoted much of his time to the nautical education of Prince William, who had joined his vessel.

 During 1786 he was the flag-captain once more to Hood aboard the Triumph 74 at Portsmouth, and from October 1787-8 he was again flag-captain to Hood at Portsmouth aboard the Barfleur 98.
 He commanded the Victory 100 from August 1790 during the Nookta Sound dispute, and then through to August 1791 he flew Hood’s flag on the same first-rate, his patron being the commander-in-chief of a fleet of thirty-six sail of the line that was preparing to confront the Russians in their war with Turkey.
 During 1792, when commanding the Duke 90 as flag-captain to Hood, he sat on the court-martial of the Bounty mutineers who had overthrown Captain William Bligh on 28 May 1789.